giangbg02/mediaGrid/README.md

    Follow ## 2 and ## 3 1) explanations and reuse code as desired, but
    remember that **mediaGrid** is under MIT License: observe the specifications related to the copyright outlined at LICENSE file.
+   **mediaGrid** is a data driven program.
+To increase the number of rows and media instances, add more assets and declare them in datos.json.
+Specify what kind of modal is going to be displayed, `#videoModal` or `#photoModal` on the `dataTarget` property.

 ## 5.- Packages